Shentxt/Hyprhype/README.md

 ## 🌿Informations

 > :warning: **Because this is a custom configuration, I hope for your complete understanding.
 If you have any questions or problems in my configuration, contact me to get more feedback and make it efficient.**:

+** Bug **

+- moving the notification widget to the middle breaks the interactivity of the environment

+> :warning: **Any other bug or problem let me know**

 ** 🌿Keys-Map **